Internships in Washington, DC

 National Clinic Access Project Be a part of the nation's largest and oldest clinic defense team.
 Research and collect data on anti-abortion violence directed at health care workers and patients; monitor anti-abortion websites and literature.

 Web Team Be a part of an award-winning web team.
-Plan, organize, and market FMF's website; research potential partnerships with other websites, participate in online discussions of feminist topics; learn marketable skills in DreamWeaver and Fireworks, and contribute new content to FMF sites.
+Plan, organize, and market FMF's website; research potential partnerships with other websites, participate in online discussions of feminist topics; learn marketable skills in WordPress, and contribute new content to FMF sites.
 No prior web experience necessary.

 Women's Health Research A unique opportunity to work on the Feminist Majority Foundation's public education Campaign for Mifepristone.
 We are committed to expanding and enhancing women's health care research.
 In addition, interns will work on other global and national women's health issues with our medical director such as access to emergency contraception and illegal and unsafe abortion issues.